 \subsection{Scene Reconstruction}

 Scene reconstruction methods vary in complexity, accuracy, and application.
 Each method has unique strengths, with trade-offs between quality, speed, and computational cost.
-Manual hand-crafting has been shown to achieve good results in some cases, but it is severely time-consuming, labor-intensive, and requires significant artistic skill.
-Additionally, manual reconstruction often leaves inaccuracies, which impact the environment representation and sensor simulation.
-Surface reconstruction methods \cite{PoissonSurfaceRecon2006} generate continuous and water-tight 3D surfaces from sparse point clouds, excelling in accuracy, but can struggle with noisy or incomplete data, and generally do not capture the visual appearance.
-Photogrammetry techniques \cite{7780814, pan2024globalstructurefrommotionrevisited} efficiently synthesize 3D models via images captured from multiple viewpoints by analyzing the overlap and spatial relationships between the images, delivering close geometric and visual resemblance, though they require precise image capture and may struggle with the reconstruction of large-scale assets and scenes.
-Neural radiance fields (NeRFs) \cite{NeRF2021, tancik2022blocknerfscalablelargescene} leverage modern deep learning methods to implicitly learn an underlying continuous volumetric scene function using a sparse set of input views to generate 3D photorealistic reconstructions by synthesizing views from different perspectives.
+Manual hand-crafting has been shown to yield good results in some cases, but it is severely time-consuming, labor-intensive, and requires significant artistic skill.
+Additionally, manual reconstruction often introduces inaccuracies that affect the environment representation and sensor simulation.
+Surface reconstruction methods \cite{PoissonSurfaceRecon2006} generate continuous, water-tight 3D surfaces from sparse point clouds with high precision, but can struggle with noisy or incomplete data, and generally do not capture the visual appearance.
+Photogrammetry techniques \cite{pan2024globalstructurefrommotionrevisited} efficiently synthesize 3D models via images captured from multiple viewpoints by analyzing the overlap and spatial relationships between the images, delivering close geometric and visual resemblance, though they require precise image capture and may struggle with the reconstruction of large-scale assets and scenes.
+Neural radiance fields (NeRFs) \cite{NeRF2021} leverage modern deep learning methods to implicitly learn a continuous volumetric scene function from a sparse set of input views, generating 3D photorealistic reconstructions by synthesizing views from different perspectives.
 This method excels at reconstructing complex geometries and textures but demands high computational resources and is significantly slower in terms of rendering.
-3D Gaussian splatting (3DGS) \cite{kerbl20233dgaussiansplattingrealtime, yan2024streetgaussiansmodelingdynamic} offers a fast and memory-efficient solution for scene reconstruction by employing light-weight 3D Gaussian functions to represent points in space as splats parametrized by their pose, scale, color, and opacity, which collectively contribute to the appearance and geometry of reconstruction.
-This method often outperforms traditional voxel-based methods in terms of speed and quality, specifically excelling in the reconstruction of large-scale scenes and assets, which are central to autonomous driving simulations.
+3D Gaussian splatting (3DGS) \cite{kerbl20233dgaussiansplattingrealtime} offers a fast and memory-efficient solution for scene reconstruction by employing lightweight 3D Gaussian functions to represent points in space as splats, parametrized by pose, scale, color, and opacity, which collectively contribute to the appearance and geometry of the reconstruction.
+This method often outperforms traditional voxel-based methods in terms of speed and quality, particularly excelling at reconstructing large-scale scenes and assets, which are central to autonomous driving simulations.
 However, there is no \textit{``one size fits all''} solution to scene/asset reconstruction.
-Hence, we adopt a mix of some of the above techniques such that they complement each other's strengths and weaknesses.
+Hence, in this work, we propose to couple splat-based representations (for enhanced photorealism) with mesh-based representations (for dynamic interaction) to leverage their strengths and complement their weaknesses.